VickiTurns/VickiTurns/README.md

 <h2 align="center">Hello there!
 My name is Vicki Turner. 👋🤓😺</h2>

-### I'm a Trainee Developer with Arkahna
+### I'm a Junior Consultant with Arkahna

-- 🔭 I’m currently working on learning all that I can about Power Automate and Power Platforms
+- 🔭 I work in Power Platform, and also developing broader skills in Data management and analytics
 - 😄 Pronouns: she/her